galaxyproject/galaxy-release-util/TASKS.md

 ## Tasks

-### Step 1: Determine Freeze Date
+### Step 1: Determine Freeze and Release Date

-Discuss and agree on an appropriate freeze date (DATE_OF_FREEZE_MEETING) with the team during a dev meeting.
+Discuss and agree on an appropriate freeze date (DATE_OF_FREEZE) and anticipated release date (RELEASE_DATE) with the team during a dev meeting.

 ### Step 2: Announce Freeze Meeting